guillheu/Tailor/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    example    Generate a new server directory from a pre-existing example To then run the server, simply run the tailor-server executable.
-On UNIX systems, add executable permissions to tailor-server
+    example    Generate a new project from a pre-existing example help       Print this message or the help of the given subcommand(s) init       Initialize a new project
-    help       Print this message or the help of the given subcommand(s) init       Initialize a new distributable server directory.
-To then run the server, simply run the tailor-server executable.
-On UNIX systems, add executable permissions to tailor-server
+    publish    Publish a server NOT YET IMPLEMENTED Eventually will allow to publish metadata and NFTs to either Aleph, IPFS or Arweave start      Start the server
-    publish    Publish a server NOT YET IMPLEMENTED Eventually will allow to publish metadata and NFTs to either Aleph, IPFS or Arweave
+    stop       Stop the currently running server

 ```

 ## Templating